-Since Facebook is free, the only implementation costs incurred would be in terms of training hours required to get everyone up to speed with the way you’d like the Groups feature to be used within the company.
+Since Facebook is free, the only implementation costs incurred would be in terms of training hours required to get everyone up to speed with the way you’d like the Groups features to be used within the company.

-Let’s face it, while there’s no guarantee that Facebook won’t go down, the track record is pretty good: you won’t have to worry about outages lasting too long (maybe perhaps an hour once every three or four months.
+Let’s face it, while there’s no guarantee that Facebook won’t go down, the track record is pretty good.
+You won’t have to worry about outages lasting too long.
+Maybe perhaps an hour once every three or four months.

-Facebook has a great smartphone app which means employees could continue to use the Groups feature even when out of the office, which could be very handy if you have a very mobile workforce.
+Facebook has a great smartphone app which means employees could continue to use the Groups feature even when out of the office.
+That could be very handy if you have a very mobile workforce.

 Right, now onto some of the problems with using Facebook Groups for ESN:

 However, bear in mind that using Groups in the workplace will also involve opening up access to the site for all your employees with some inevitable time going on simply socialising outside the work-related Groups use.

-Well there you have it, a quick intro to the pros and cons of using Facebook Groups for ESN – though I dare say that most of the points would hold for whichever of the established non ESN-specific networks you were considering.
+This was a quick intro to the pros and cons of using Facebook Groups for ESN.
+Though I dare say that most of the points would hold for whichever of the established non-ESN-specific networks you were considering.